MicrosoftDocs/ATADocs/ATADocs/PlanDesign/ata-prerequisites.md

     > -   Configure a static non-routable IP address for your environment with no default gateway and no DNS server addresses.
 For example, 1.1.1.1/32.
 This will ensure that the capture network adapter can capture the maximum amount of traffic and that the management network adapter is used to send and receive the required network traffic.

 ### Ports
-The following table lists the minimum ports that the ATA Gateway requires configured on the management adapter.
+The following table lists the minimum ports that the ATA Gateway requires configured on the management adapter:

 |Protocol|Transport|Port|To/From|Direction|
 |------------|-------------|--------|-----------|-------------|